 “Only the fiscal authorities can transfer real resources outright, as opposed to just providing funding.
 And only they can, ultimately, support or implement efficient debt restructuring programmes… Balance sheet clean-ups are critical in re-establishing the conditions for a sustainable recovery.”

-The report urges central banks to plan for how they will reign in Covid-19 support measures, amid concerns of complacency in financial markets, looming inflation and ongoing economic uncertainty.
+The report urges central banks to plan for how they will rein in Covid-19 support measures, amid concerns of complacency in financial markets, looming inflation and ongoing economic uncertainty.

 The full report is available here.